 History of MCRR

-In 1959, a group of Midwest Old Threshers Board Members wanted their steam show to have something that no other steam show in the area could have or acquire very easily.
+In 1957, a group of Midwest Old Threshers Board Members wanted their steam show to have something that no other steam show in the area could have or acquire very easily.
 The idea of railroading was put forth and pursued.
-That year, the group purchased a 1925, 0-4-0 #2056 saddle tanker made by the Davenport Locomotive Works for $400.
+In December that year, the group purchased a 1925, 0-4-0 #2056 saddle tanker made by the Davenport Locomotive Works for $400.
 This little saddle tanker sat as a stationary display on the area next to a depot brought in from Hillsboro, Iowa.

-The MCRR's founder, Stan Matthews, heard about an engine that was being auctioned off in Hardeeville, South Carolina in February of 1960.
+In November of 1959, the MCRR's founder, Stan Matthews, heard about an engine that was being auctioned off in Hardeeville, South Carolina in January of 1960.
 The sale was being held by the Argent Lumber Company which had gone out of business several years earlier.
-A small group of dedicated rail fans put together a fund raiser in the form of a letter that offered those persons contributing $10 a life time pass to ride the new planned railroad.
+A small group of dedicated volunteers put together a fund raiser in the form of a letter that offered those persons contributing $10 a life time pass to ride the new planned railroad.

 The Midwest Old Threshers Board was certain this new idea was more than they wanted to handle.
 They asked the railroad group to form a separate organization from Midwest Old Threshers.
 The Midwest Central Railroad -- MCRR -- came to be.
 Stan Mathews, Harold McLeran and Lloyd Peterson served on the first Board of Directors.